nascimentoliveira/concept-A-back-4/README.md

 ```
 ### **9. List the students of a class**

-To list students assigned to a class, you must make a `get` method in the https://concept-a-api-2.onrender.com/classes/:classId/students route, passing the class id in place of `:classId`.
+To list students assigned to a class, you must make a `GET` method in the `/classes/:classId/students` route, passing the class id in place of `:classId`.
 The API will respond with a message in the following format:

 ```bash
 {